E. Brooke Lee: World War I

-Political career
+Maryland political involvement

-In 1919, a group of influential Maryland Democrats approached Lee to encourage him to run for political office in Maryland.
-Lee was reluctant to jump into state politics so soon after World War I. The group wanted Lee to run for Maryland Comptroller.
+In 1919, a group of Maryland Democrats approached Lee to encourage him to run for Maryland Comptroller.
 Lee repeatedly turned them down.
-The Democratic candidate for Maryland governor, Albert Ritchie, begged Lee to run.
+The Democratic candidate for Maryland governor, Albert Ritchie, also urged Lee to run.

-Recalling this time in a 1977 interview, Lee said, "I had an interesting experience when the transport got into Norfolk harbor or Newport News harbor.
+In a 1977 interview, Lee said, "I had an interesting experience when the transport got into Norfolk harbor or Newport News harbor.
 They threw The Baltimore Sun on board, and The Baltimore Sun edition that they threw on board said, 'Senator Smith Favors Young Lee for Comptroller."

-Lee campaigned on the ticket of Governor Albert Ritchie as the 25th Comptroller of the State of Maryland.
+Lee campaigned on the ticket of Governor Albert Ritchie as the 25th comptroller of the State of Maryland.
 In 1921, Lee co-founded United Democratic Clubs of Montgomery County, and he served as its treasurer.

+Maryland Secretary of State

-In 1923, Lee was the Secretary of State of Maryland, and he served in that position for two years.
+In 1923, Lee was the secretary of state of Maryland, and he served in that position for two years.
 He represented Montgomery County in the Maryland House of Delegates between 1927 and 1930, during which time he also served as the Speaker of the House of Delegates.
 In 1933, Governor Ritchie appointed Lee to the Committee on Public Works.
 Lee served as the State Roads Commissioner in 1934.

-Development of Montgomery County and Prince George's County
+Zoning advocacy

-Lee set up the first land-use and zoning system for Montgomery County, Maryland.
+Lee set up the first land-use and zoning system for Montgomery County.
 Lee strongly advocated for using zoning laws to plan suburban growth in the county.
 In 1916, Lee helped establish the Washington Suburban Sanitary Commission to control the development of regional water and sewer systems that were necessary for the county's growth.

 In the early 1920s, Lee began to purchase large tracts of farming land and founded the North Washington Realty Company to develop those properties as racially restricted suburban communities.
 These restrictive covenants forbid the purchase or reselling of these properties by people of "African descent" and remained in effect until 1948 when the Supreme Court in Shelley v.
 Kraemer ruled they were unenforceable.
 Lee continued to defend racially restrictive covenants well into the 1960s, claiming that "since law-enforced opening of homes and home communities is only aimed at White owned homes and White occupied communities, the law-enforced open housing statutes are Anti-White laws" in a letter to the Bethesda-Chevy Chase Advertiser in March, 1967.

-In December 1926, Lee proposed a tax on certain parts of Montgomery and Prince George's counties in order to pay for street construction, lighting, garbage collection, and ash collection.
+In December 1926, Lee proposed a tax on certain parts of Montgomery and Prince George counties in order to pay for street construction, lighting, garbage collection, and ash collection.

 In January 1927, Lee proposed the creation of the Maryland-National Capital Park and Planning Commission, led by three commissioners appointed by the governor.
-The Commission would be funded by taxes on residents in Montgomery and Prince George's counties.
+The commission was funded through tax revenue from residents in Montgomery and Prince George's counties.